Human wave attack: Soviet Red Army

 There were elements of human waves being utilized in the Russian Civil War recounted by American soldiers in Russia supporting the White Army.

 In the Winter War of 1939–1940 the Soviet Red Army used human wave charges repeatedly against fortified Finnish positions, allowing the enemy machine gunners to mow them down, a tactic described as "incomprehensible fatalism" by the Finnish commander Mannerheim.
-This led to massive losses on the Soviet side and contributed to why the clearly weaker Finnish forces (both in manpower and armament) were able to resist the Soviet attacks.
+This led to massive losses on the Soviet side and contributed to why the clearly weaker Finnish forces (both in manpower and armament) were able to temporarily resist the Soviet attacks on the Karelian Isthmus.
+Soviet attacks in other sectors were successfully halted by the Finns.

-The Soviets learned from their setbacks against Finland and tried using better tactics during the rest of the World War II.
-However, human wave attacks were still utilized in full force against the Wehrmacht of Nazi Germany, most notably in the Battle of Stalingrad and the Battle of the Seelow Heights.
+Richard Overy in his book, The Oxford History of World War II, talks about the eventual technological advancement of Soviet spearhead forces, becoming as effective as German forces, however he still acknowledges that elements of "unthinkable self-sacrifice, 'human wave' tactics, and draconian punishment" existed.

 Imperial Japanese Army

 The Imperial Japanese Army was known for its use of human wave attacks.
 There were even specialized units who were trained in this type of assault.

 The charge was used successfully in the Russo-Japanese War and the Second Sino-Japanese War, where the highly disciplined Japanese soldiers were fighting against enemies with comparatively lower discipline and without many automatic weapons such as machine guns, oftentimes outnumbering them as well.
 In such instances, a determined charge could break into the enemy lines and win the day.
 The effectiveness of such strategies in China made them a standard tactic for the Imperial Japanese Army.
-However, these tactics became mostly known, at least to Western audiences, during the Pacific War, where Japanese forces used this approach against Allied forces.
+These tactics became mostly known to Western audiences during the Pacific War, where Japanese forces used this approach against Allied forces.
 However, Allied forces drastically outnumbered the Japanese, and they were equipped with a very high number of automatic weapons.
 They also consisted of well-trained forces who would quickly adapt to Japanese charges.
 If the Allied forces could establish a defensive perimeter, their superior firepower would often result in crippling Japanese casualties and a failure of the attack.
 The Japanese battle-cry "Banzai" led to this form of charge being called the "Banzai charge" by the Allied forces.

 In addition to its strategic use by Japanese military forces, the frequency of its use has been explained, in part, as Japanese troops adhering to their traditional Bushido honor code that viewed surrender as shameful or unacceptable, whereas the bravery of a human wave charge, even if suicidal, was an honorable choice.
 These banzai charges by Japanese soldiers against Allied troops equipped with machine guns, light mortars, semi-automatic rifles and sub-machine guns were often ineffective in altering the outcome of a battle, but American troops later reported severe psychological pressure from defending against these out-gunned human waves.